 Indeed, the idea of working in Dubai and having an opportunity to grow your personal wealth without tax reductions is extremely appealing.

-Like the rest of the UAE Dubai earns its revenue mainly through the oil industry and uses its no-tax policy to attract skilled expats and global companies to diversify and enrich its economy further.
+Like the rest of the UAE, Dubai earns its revenue mainly through the oil industry and uses its no-tax policy to attract skilled expats and global companies to diversify and enrich its economy further.

-However, that sounds far too good to be true, doesn’t it?
-Which is why in this article we’re going to lay out the truth about tax in Dubai and the UAE taxation system to see what you pay and what you don’t pay when it comes to taxes in Dubai.
+This is why in this article, we’re going to lay out the truth about tax in Dubai and the UAE taxation system to see what you pay and what you don’t pay when it comes to taxes in Dubai.

 Are the UAE taxes different from Dubai taxes?

-That is why although most UAE tax rules and international agreements work in all the Emirate, there are cases when each emirate can set their own tax rules.
+That is why although most UAE tax rules and international agreements work in all the Emirates, there are cases when each emirate can set its own tax rules.

 As an example, most DTTs cover the whole UAE, but the actual taxes in each emirate can be decided on a local level.

-As a result, there is no special taxation regime for expat workers in the UAE as they are treated the same way as citizens when it comes to personal or capital income tax.
+As a result, there is no special taxation regime for expat workers in the UAE, as they are treated the same way as citizens when it comes to personal or capital income tax.

 Renting a property in Dubai, for example, adds 5% of annual rent to the bill for residential tenants.

-In Abu Dhabi, expat tenants pay 3% of annual rent whereas UAE citizens do not pay any rental tax.
+In Abu Dhabi, expat tenants pay 3% of annual rent, whereas UAE citizens do not pay any rental tax.
 All tenants pay 2% of the annual rent as rental tax in Sharjah.

-Some tourist facilities may also charge a city tax (ranging from 6 to 10%) and 6% tourism fee.
+Some tourist facilities may also charge a city tax (ranging from 6 to 10%) and a 6% tourism fee.

 You will also be charged a property tax if you transfer property in the UAE: 4% in the Emirate of Dubai and 2% in the Emirate of Abu Dhabi.